skrf.network.connect

 Connect two n-port networks together.

 Connect ports k thru k+num-1 on ntwkA to ports l thru l+num-1 on ntwkB.
 The resultant network has (ntwkA.nports+ntwkB.nports-2*num) ports.
 The port indices (‘k’,’l’) start from 0.
+Ports of networks which have named ports (Network.port_names) can be given by name instead of by index.
 Port impedances are taken into account.
 When the two networks have overlapping frequencies, the resulting network will contain only the overlapping frequencies.

 Note